Skip to main content

 This will apply changes directly to the application deployment but ideally you would want to commit these changes to your repository so that they are versioned and can be tracked and automatically deployed using the Automated Deployments workflow that you set up earlier.

-Wait a minute or two for the new pod to be rolled out then navigate back to the application and attempt to book a flight.
-Now, you should be able to book a flight without any errors!
+Wait a minute or two for the new pod to be rolled out then navigate back to the application and attempt to interact with the AI assistant.
+Now, you should be able to chat with an AI assistant without any errors!

 Contoso Air flight booking success